 This article starts with resources for building a background understanding of the Underground Railroad.
 Then it reviews primary resources that teachers can use in the classroom.
 It also discusses how best to use fiction and avoid stories based purely in myths.
 Finally, the article ends with a review of geographic resources for teachers.

 Developing a Background Understanding: Key Secondary Sources

 There are many useful secondary sources for developing a background understanding of the Underground Railroad.
-A few of my favorites are:

-- David W. Blight, Passages to Freedom: The Underground Railroad in History and Memory (2004)
+- Blight, David W. Passages to Freedom: The Underground Railroad in History and Memory (2004)

 - Fergus M. Bordewich, Bound for Canaan: The Epic Story of the Underground Railroad, America’s First Civil Rights Movement (2006)

 - Kerry Walters, The Underground Railroad: A Reference Guide (2012)

 - Carol Mull, The Underground Railroad in Michigan (2010)